stanglab/playground/README.md

 - Edit this file in your text editor on branch.
 Commit that branch and do a pull request.

 If you get stuck reach out on Slack!
+Ok, First time using this, hope will get it quick.